A detailed study on various phases in dissipative anisotropic Dicke model

-The subscript $nB$ represents biorthogonal PR, $\psi_i^n=(\langle R_{n}|b_i\rangle^{*})\langle R_{n}|b_i\rangle$ and $\tilde{\psi}_i^n = (\langle L_{n}|b_i\rangle^{*})\langle R_{n}|b_i\rangle$ with $R_n$ and $L_n$ are the $n^{\text{th}}$ right and left eigenstates respectively, and $|b_i \rangle$ are Fock space chosen as computational basis.
-The average PR is defined as: $P_{\text{avg}}=\sum_n P_{\text{n}}/N_{\text{L}}$ and $P^{B}_{\text{avg}}=\sum_n P_{\text{nB}}/N_{\text{L}}$.
-In Fig.~\ref{fig:PR_avg} we show the value of $P_{\text{avg}}$ and $P_{\text{avg}}^B$ as a function of the coupling strengths.
-In the dark portion, the average participation ratio is relatively low which indicates the non-ergodic phase, compared to the light color regime where the average participation is quite high and represents the ergodic phase.
-The phase diagrams are similar to Fig.~\ref{fig:rav_OADM} in the Appendix, where we show the transition from the non-ergodic to the ergodic phase with the aid of level spacing ratio.
-Hence we can say that the eigenvector properties of $\mathcal{L}$ in our system are consistent with the eigenvalue properties.
-In Fig.~\ref{fig:avg_PR} we highlight the data along the diagonal direction $g_1=g_2=g$ which indicates the isotropic Dicke model.
-Here the vertical dot-dashed line represents the critical coupling strength of the phase transition at $g=g^*=0.7071$.
-The variation between the three different types of participation ratios in Fig.~\ref{fig:PR_avg} is interesting and worthy of a closer investigation.
+In Fig.~\ref{fig:PR_avg}, we show the value of $P_{\rm avg}^{\rm LR}$ as a function of the coupling strengths.
+In the dark portion, the average participation ratio is relatively low, which indicates the non-ergodic phase, compared to the light color regime, where the average participation is quite high and represents the ergodic phase.
+The phase diagram is similar to Fig.~\ref{fig:rav_OADM} in the Appendix- \ref{app}, where we show the transition from the non-ergodic to the ergodic phase with the aid of the level spacing ratio of eigenvalues of $\mathcal{L}$.
+Hence, we conclude that the eigenvector properties of our system are consistent with the eigenvalue properties.
+Our result also indicates that dissipation does not destroy the non-erogodicity in the system in the vicinity of $g_1 = 0$ or $g_2 = 0$.
+We also provide supporting plots in Appendix \ref{app2} to demonstrate that the qualitative features remain unchanged as the dissipation rate $\kappa$ is varied.